-In line 16 and 17, we set the threshold of neurons at $snn\_layer$ to the quantized maximum value of $dvdt$.
-Then, in line 18, we calculate the $spikerate$, an estimation of the spiking probability of neurons, as the output of $snn\_layer$.
-In line 19, we update $slope$ by multiplying it with the ratio of $param\_scale$ and $threshold$, which is also the ratio between the output of $snn\_layer$ and $ann\_layer$.
+In line 18 and 19, we set the threshold of neurons at $snn\_layer$ to the quantized percentile value of $dvdt$ so there is one single threshold value for this layer.
+Then, in line 20, we calculate the $spikerate$, an estimation of the spiking probability of neurons, as the output of $snn\_layer$, which has the same shape as $dvdt$.
+In line 21, we update $slope$ by multiplying it with the ratio of $param\_scale$ and $threshold$.

 Now having a SNN at hand, we start feeding images into the network.
 For each image, we probe the neurons of the layer before the output layer at the last execution time step to get the neuron membrane potentials.
 The membrane potential vector is then the embedding of the input image.